cse110-sp21-group31/cse110-sp21-group31/specs/pitch/pitch_document.md

 - 35 years old
 - Project manager for a S&P 500 company
 - Wants to organize work for her team and herself, to deliver projects on time
+- Technology and software
     - Primarily uses her laptop
+    - Uses phone for social media and communication

 ### Jon